Networks of Reception in Eighteenth-Century Newspapers and Magazines

 The Eighteenth-Century British Novel and the Arts

-Find out more on our project website.
+Find out more on the project website.

 Sterne Digital Library